glassroom/heinsen_routing/README.md

 * To run the notebooks interactively, run `jupyter notebook`.
 You should see two notebooks that replicate the results in our paper.
 Open and run them using the Jupyter interface.

 The results shown in the paper were obtained by training each model 10 times and using the end-of-training snapshot with the lowest validation error for testing.
-Some variability in training is normal, because each routing layer must learn to execute an expectation-maximization (EM) loop, which is known to be [sensitive to initialization](https://www.google.com/search?q=em+algorithm+initialization).
+Some variability in training is normal, because each output capsule must learn to execute an expectation-maximization (EM) loop, which is known to be [sensitive to initialization](https://www.google.com/search?q=em+algorithm+initialization).
 As we mention in the paper, you may be able to obtain better performance with more careful tweaking of layer sizes and training regime.

 ## Pretrained weights